 One of my favorite and long time clients like to host themed parties at his summer home.
 These parties are completely custom from start to finish including authentic themed menus, décor, lighting, a dj from New York, live animals, and on and on….

 One year power was lost across the entire Eastern seaboard, a few days prior to their event.
 This could have been disastrous, however the power eventually returned with not nearly enough time to rebuild this event.
 Thankfully my kitchen crew, staff and suppliers worked diligently throughout the night and the party went off without a hitch.
-No power meant that we worked mainly by candlelight and used the precious electrical power, through the use of generators to keep of food refrigerated.
+No power meant that we worked mainly by candlelight and used the precious electrical power, through the use of generators to keep the food refrigerated.
 This was the most challenging event I have faced in my 30 year career.

 L-eat’s Director of Catering for over a decade, Deirdre is responsible for customer service, event supervision & execution, marketing, and training of the sales force.